verchua11/vault_frontend/README.md

 ## Development server

-Run `ng serve` for a dev server.
+Run `ng serve --configuration <develop/production>` for a dev or production server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

+If you want to change the port number, just add `--port <port number>` after the environment.

 ## Code scaffolding